FAQ Gas Chain Saws

 What type of oil/lube do I use for the bar and chain?

 The bar and chain require continuous lubrication.
 Lubrication is provided by the automatic oiler system when the oil tank is kept filled.
 Lack of oil will quickly ruin the bar and chain.
 Too little oil will cause overheating shown by smoke coming from the chain and/ or discoloration of the bar.
-In freezing weather oil will thicken, making it necessary to thin bar and chain oil with a small amount (5 to 10%) of #1 Diesel Fuel or kerosene.
+In freezing weather oil will thicken, making it necessary to use a winter grade bar and chain oil.
+Summer grade bar and chain oil is available as well.
+If bar and chain oil is not available then use straight weight 30-W in the summer and 10-W in the winter or when temperature drops to or below 32F.
 Bar and chain oil must be free flowing for the oil system to pump enough oil for adequate lubrication.
 Genuine Poulan bar and chain oil is recommended to protect your unit against excessive wear from heat and friction.
 Poulan oil resists high temperature thinning.
 If Poulan bar and chain oil is not available, use another brand of bar and chain oil.
 Bar and chain oil is formulated to stick to the chain as it spins around the bar.
 The oil retained on the chain protects the bar and chain from overheating caused by friction.

 ** Never use waste oil for bar and chain lubrication **

 **Always stop the engine before removing the oil cap. **